MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Add-Type.md

 Specifies the path to source code files or assembly DLL files that contain the types.

 If you submit source code files, `Add-Type` compiles the code in the files and creates an in-memory assembly of the types.
-The file name extension specified in the value of **Path** determines the compiler that `Add-Type` uses.
+The file extension specified in the value of **Path** determines the compiler that `Add-Type` uses.

 If you submit an assembly file, `Add-Type` takes the types from the assembly.
 To specify an in-memory assembly or the global assembly cache, use the **AssemblyName** parameter.